 Once you know where you’re going, your first step should be assessing your skills to see how they match up with the skills required for the following step in your project engineer career.
 Suppose you want to follow the typical career path of a project engineer and eventually become a construction project manager.
 The important skills as a project engineer––scheduling, contract management, estimating, etc.––are also a requirement for PMs.
 However, you will need to acquire additional skills in things like contract negotiation, Microsoft Project, budget management, and contractor management.
 The skills you need as a construction project manager help you manage from a higher level, with less emphasis on the details.

 The Tech Questions

-You will face a similar trend in technological abilities.
+You will face a similar trend when it comes to the technological abilities required for a project engineer job description.
 Skills related to Microsoft Windows are still needed as a project manager, but you must also know the particular project management software used by your company.
 You will also find that having Autodesk AutoCAD skills will deliver about a 1% bump to your salary as a project engineer; its effect at the project manager level won’t be as important.

 Assessing Your Current Employer

 Once you know the ultimate role you want to fulfill in the future, and you have plans in place to improve or add the skills you will need for that position, it’s time to assess your current situation.
 Sometimes, you can get started moving more aggressively to your next career objective by looking at the options that are already available with your current employer.
 That’s what Chris Bailey did when he was looking for more responsibility as a project engineer.
 Only in his case, his move involved far more than just changing jobs with his current employer.